AugustoCiuffoletti/leafletExercise2025/README.md

 ## Next Steps: Data Persistence

 Currently, the data is **volatile**—reloading the page clears all stored coordinates.
 To ensure persistence and enable data sharing, we need cloud storage.
-This will be the focus of the next step in the `createStorage` branch.
+When you're ready, switch to the next step [here](https://github.com/AugustoCiuffoletti/leafletExercise2025/tree/step-6).